LaconicNetwork/docs.laconic.com/content/stack-demos/gitea-with-laconicd.md

 laconic-so --stack fixturenet-laconicd setup-repositories
 ```

-Ensure that `CERC_NPM_AUTH_TOKEN` is set with the token printed above when the package-registry stack was deployed (the actual token value will be different than shown in this example):
+Ensure that `CERC_NPM_AUTH_TOKEN` is set with the token printed above when the package-registry stack was deployed:

 ```bash
 export CERC_NPM_AUTH_TOKEN=<your-token>